mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

    * `sudo systemctl status nginx`
    * Steps to uninstall nginx (incase it is required)<br>
      `sudo apt purge nginx nginx-common`
-   * **DNS mapping**: Once nginx server is installed sucessfully, create DNS mapping for rancher cluster related domains as mentioned in DNS requirement section.
+   * **DNS mapping**: Once nginx server is installed sucessfully, create DNS mapping for observation cluster related domains as mentioned in DNS requirement section.

 * Check Overall if nginx and istio wiring is set correctly
    * `Install httpbin`: This utility docker returns http headers received inside the cluster.
 You may use it for general debugging - to check ingress, headers etc.